* Eddresses: firstname.lastname@example.org (business) and email@example.com (personal)

 LinkedIn: Altheer quit because the exchange of information was becoming one-directional.

 The population of Hackney and around includes, according to The Times, the greatest number of young graduates in Britain.
-That is the Loving Dalston catchment area, which makes this news site a prime target for publicists and, as you see, for advertisers.
+That is the Loving Dalston catchment area, which makes this news site a prime target for publicists and advertisers.

 Contests/competitions: The editor is happy to run them but experience has taught him that since the time-consuming work of editing, picture research and complying with the relevant legislation has always fallen on him he now levies a good-size fee which, for a while, will be open to negotiation.
 Make an offer.